rear/rear.github.com/usage/index.md

 ### Monitoring integration ###

-Rear integrates with your monitoring.
+Relax-and-Recover integrates with your monitoring.
 Run `rear checklayout`.
-In good unix tradition this returns 0 if your system is safe.
+In good Unix tradition this returns 0 if your system is safe.
 A return code of 1 should lead to a red light in your monitoring screen.
 Create a rescue image and the next time `rear checklayout` runs, it will return 0 again.